Build with One Horizon

 Building an agent?

-Start with Agent workflows.
-Agent docs cover sending work to an app, running local workers, and building local or cloud agents.
+Start by choosing how agents run.
+Agent docs cover sending work to an app, running local agents, building local or cloud agents, and orchestrating multi-step workflows.

 From there, choose Build a Local Agent for work that runs on your machine or Build a Cloud Agent for a shared service.